decentraland/documentation/content/contributor/runtime/globals.md

 ## Console {#console}

-Scenes have access to a `console` object, much like the one provided by a browser or Node environment, though limited to the some of the methods you would normally find.
+Scenes have access to a `console` object, much like the one provided by a browser or Node environment, though limited to only some of the methods you would normally find.

 ```ts
 type Console = {